• Skip to main content

 More Italian Recipes

-• Dutch oven meatballs in tomato sauce garnished with freshly grated parmesan cheese and fresh basil.
+• A bowl of Dutch oven meatballs in tomato sauce with pasta.

 • A Dutch oven filled with San Marzano tomato sauce.
 To the left, there is a wooden spoon sticking out of the sauce.
 There are a few basil leaves placed on top of the sauce as garnish.